NeuralSamurAI/ComfyUI-UniversalTranslator/README.md

 Pick a translation service.
 Run your workflow to get the translated text.

+## Workflows

+Example workflows for HunyuanDiT and Kolors are included in the assets folder

 ## Notes

 Some translation services (like Linguee and Pons) support a limited set of language pairs.
 You may encounter errors if you choose unsupported language combinations for these services.